m-lamonaca/programming-notes/DotNet/C#/C#.md

 ```

 C# provides a more subtle mechanism to support this sort of thing, called a _conditional method_.
-The compiler recognizes an attribute defined by the .NET class libraries, called `ConditionalAttribute`, for which it provides special compiletime behavior.
+The compiler recognizes an attribute defined by the .NET class libraries, called `ConditionalAttribute`, for which it provides special compile time behavior.
 Method annotated with this attribute will not be present in a non-Debug release.

 ```cs